qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 Extra parameters supported by the WFS GetFeature request
 ---------------------------------------------------------

-In the WFS GetFeature request, QGIS Server accepts one extra parameters in addition to the standard parameters according to the OCG WFS 1.1.0
+In the WFS GetFeature request, QGIS Server accepts one extra parameter in addition to the standard parameters according to the OCG WFS 1.1.0
 specification:

-* **GeometryName** parameter: this parameter can be used to get the *extent* or the *centroid* as the geometry or no geometry if *none* if used (ie attribut only).
+* **GeometryName** parameter: this parameter can be used to get the *extent* or the *centroid* as the geometry or no geometry if *none* if used (ie attribute only).
 Allowed values are *extent*, *centroid* or *none*.

 .. index::
     pair: logging; QGIS Server